Singularity structures and impacts on parameter estimation in finite mixtures of distributions: Abstract

 \section{Abstract}

 Singularities of a statistical model are the elements of the model's parameter space which make the corresponding Fisher information matrix degenerate.
 These are the points for which estimation techniques such as the maximum likelihood estimator and standard Bayesian procedures do not admit the root-$n$ parametric rate of convergence.
 We propose a general framework for the identification of singularity structures of the parameter space of finite mixtures, and study the impacts of the singularity structures on minimax lower bounds and rates of convergence for the maximum likelihood estimator over a compact parameter space.
 Our study makes explicit the deep links between model singularities, parameter estimation convergence rates and minimax lower bounds, and the algebraic geometry of the parameter space for mixtures of continuous distributions.
 The theory is applied to establish concrete convergence rates of parameter estimation for finite mixture of skew-normal distributions.
 This rich and increasingly popular mixture model is shown to exhibit a remarkably complex range of asymptotic behaviors which have not been hitherto reported in the literature. \footnote{This research is supported in part by grants NSF CAREER DMS-1351362 and NSF CNS-1409303 to XN.
-The authors would like to acknowledge Larry Wasserman and Ya'acov Ritov for valuable discussions related to this work.
+The authors would like to acknowledge Michael I. Jordan, Antonio Lijoi, Judith Rousseau, Ya'acov Ritov, Martin J. Wainwright, Larry Wasserman, and Bin Yu for valuable discussions related to this work.

 AMS 2000 subject classification: Primary 62F15, 62G05; secondary 62G20.

 Keywords and phrases: Fisher singularities, system of polynomial equations, semialgebraic set, mixture model, non-linear partial differential equation, minimax lower bound, maximum likelihood estimation, convergence rates, Wasserstein distances.}